During my career as a restaurant chef, Oysters Rockefeller was one of the more popular appetizers on my menu.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

 You can’t make Oysters Rockefeller without the oysters.
 And ordering oysters couldn’t be easier these days.
-I’ve been ordering my seafood online for some time now and I’ve just found a great source for fresh oysters, shipped right to your door.
+If you can’t find oysters locally, you might want to look online.
+I’ve been ordering my seafood online for some time now.

 Start by opening the oysters and place them on a sheet pan.
 I saved the excess liquid for my next recipe, Oyster Stew.

 The way any true oysterman or chef would open the oysters is with an oyster knife.
 This is referred to as shucking the oyster.

 Lay the oyster flat in your hand and hold it in place.
 Insert the tip of the oyster knife into the “hinge” at the back of the oyster and gently twist the edge of the knife to pry it open.
 Carefully cut the muscle away from the shell by sliding the knife horizontally along the inside top of the shell.
 This method is really not difficult if you happen to have an oyster knife and a cut-resistant glove.

 The second method used to shuck an oyster is using a paring knife.

 Start at the front or side of the oyster (not the hinge) and gently insert the knife between the line where the top and bottom shells meet.
 Once it starts to open, twist the knife 90 degrees and cut the adductor muscle that connects the top and bottom shells.
 I tried this method and although some folks think its pure genius I see it as a way to get some pretty nasty cuts on your hands.
 I don’t recommend this method unless you have a cut-resistant glove.

 The third method to shuck an oyster uses a flat head screwdriver.